Skip to Main Content

 We have a dedicated guide with more information about how to search for eBooks that includes links to our Ebook Suppliers.
 You can find it here.

-• Scan and Deliver - Scan and Deliver is our digital service for staff and Postgraduate students.
+• Scan and Deliver - Scan and Deliver is our digital service for staff and students.
 This service enables you to request a digital copy of any chapter or article that the Library holds in print.